Aakash-Sleur/Eat360/README.md

 <em>P.S.
 This is the first time I've done a project entirely on my own, so please forgive any code quality issues or bugs you may encounter.</em>

 ## Core Components
+**MongoDB**
+- Database
+- NoSQL database used to store application data, including user information, products, and orders.

+**Express.js**
+- Web framework
+- Backend framework used to build the RESTful API and handle server-side logic.

+**React.js**
+- Frontend library
+- JavaScript library for building user interfaces, particularly single-page applications (SPAs).

+**Node.js**
+- JavaScript runtime
+- Server-side runtime environment that allows you to run JavaScript on the backend.

+**TypeScript**
+- JavaScript superset
+- A strongly-typed programming language that builds on JavaScript, providing enhanced tooling and better error checking.

+**Vite**
+- Frontend tooling
+- Next-generation frontend tool that provides a fast and efficient development environment, with native support for TypeScript.

+**TanStack Query**
+- Data fetching library
+- Powerful data-fetching and state management tool for React, allowing efficient handling of server-side data, caching, and synchronization.

+**Cloudinary**
+- Media storage
+- Cloud-based service used for storing and serving media files, such as images and videos, with support for transformations and optimizations.

+**Stripe**
+- Payment gateway
+- Payment processing platform used for handling transactions, including payment integrations, subscriptions, and invoicing.

+**Mongoose**
+- ODM (Object Data Modeling) library
+- Provides a schema-based solution to model application data and interact with MongoDB.

+**Babel**
+- JavaScript compiler
+- Used to transpile modern JavaScript and TypeScript code into a version compatible with older browsers and environments.

 ## Features